Strings and user input

 or F

 in this case.
-Python will substitute the embeds with the result of the expression, converting it to string if necessary (such as numeric results).
+Python will substitute the embeds with the result of the expression, converting it to string if necessary (numeric results for example).
 See docs.python: Format String Syntax and docs.python: Formatted string literals for documentation and more examples.

 >>> str1 = 'hello'